Cats Eye

 About This Dive Spot

-Cats Eye is named for the distinctive holes in the surrounding mountain that resemble cat's eyes.
-This dive site features a sloping coral reef that descends to a sandy bottom, making it accessible for divers of all skill levels.
-The area is known for its diverse marine life, including large coral pinnacles, moray eels, eagle rays, sting rays, nudibranchs, and clownfish.
-During certain seasons, leopard sharks may also be spotted here.
+Cats Eye is named for holes in the nearby mountain that resemble cat eyes.
+The dive features a sloping coral reef that gradually descends to a sandy bottom, making it suitable for a range of diver experience levels.
+The site is known for varied marine life and coral features, including large coral pinnacles and frequent ray encounters.

 Where is this?